MyPureCloud/genesys-spark/A11Y_TESTING.md

 You will primarily use the `Focus` mode, which involves using the `tab` key to navigate to focusable elements.
 A list of common patterns for interacting with elements using a keyboard can be found on [WebAIM](https://webaim.org/techniques/keyboard/#testing).

 The `Browse` mode will read through all the elements of the page, even the elements that are not focusable.
 Using `Browse` mode can help you discover bugs and elements inaccessible to a screen reader.

+Screen readers offer additional modes and shortcuts for navigating specific types of elements, such as tables.
+If an element has correct markup but seems inaccessible during manual testing, check the screen reader docs for that type of element.
+There may be another strategy for accessing that element with a screen reader.

 To learn more about how to use a screen reader, please view the following resources: